Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Image 1.
 Counties surveyed during soil salinity mapping project

-- The method of mapping salinity used in these reports and maps relied heavily upon air photo interpretation.
-Field visits were done to verify what was seen on the air photos in order to strengthen the interpretations.
-Thus, it is a map of visible salinity.
-It is like looking at an iceberg – there is a lot below the surface that we don't see.
-The extent and intensity of below ground salinity is not shown in these maps.
+The method of mapping salinity used in these reports and maps relied heavily on air photo interpretation.
+To strengthen interpretation, field visits were made to verify what was seen on the air photos.
+For this reason, these maps show visible salinity only.
+Like looking at an iceberg, there is a lot below the surface we don't see; the extent and intensity of below-ground salinity is not shown in these maps.

-- These mapping projects were done in the mid 1990s.
-The air photos used were as recent as possible but you should consider these maps and reports as a snapshot of how salinity looked in 1990.
+Since these mapping projects were done in the mid-1990s, the resulting maps and reports are a snapshot of how salinity looked back then.

-- You can zoom into any close-up view of a portion of the map, then in your print dialogue window, select "current view" to only print that enlarged view.
+- Zoom into any close-up view of a portion of a map then, in your print dialogue window, select "current view" to only print that enlarged view.